rajeevsd123/ai-case-study/README.md

 2. Faster results for decision making (within 10 secs) for Embryologists
 3. Upcoming feature - Endometrial Receptivity - AI can analyze transvinal ultrasound images to assist with decision around whether to transfer embryo.
 4. Upcoming - Oocyte grading
+5. Presagen’s patent-pending approach, called [Decentralized AI Training](https://www.presagen.com/news/the-new-face-of-ai-presagens-federated-learning-algorithm-creates-higher-performing-ai-than-traditional-centralized-learning), has AI traveling to the data rather than data traveling to the AI.

 What are suggestions for Life Whisprer